 SaraSolo-Fest Sarasota Florida, Jan 25th - Feb 3rd

-White Fire Theatre Solo-fest, Los Angeles in February exact date TBA
+White Fire Theatre Solo-fest, Los Angeles February 17th

 This wonderful new work is written and performed by Maureen Muldoon, an actress who presents a very heartfelt, touching and often hilarious monologue that goes back and forth in time but is always fascinating and uplifting.
 Muldoon is strongly directed by Megan Wells, who helps this talented actress realize her authentic voice.
 The autobiographical show makes for a very delightful evening.

 Muldoon has an impressive range.
 She’s expressive, with a level of intimacy that makes you almost feel she’s talking directly to you.
 Frank, seemingly effortless flow of dialogue that makes up this brave piece of dramatic work, which is an hour-long exploration of the outcomes when a child changes gender.

 Muldoon, an inspirational speaker, storyteller, and Hollywood actress for several decades, has no difficulty connecting with the audience in this intimate performance space.
 She’s quirky and amusing, often sharing difficult stories from her background.